splunk/eventgen/README/Architecture.md

 # Scaling

 This queue architecture allows to get significant advantage by distributing processing.
 At each timer execution a generation job gets put in the queue.
 This queue by default is a Python Queue (either in queue.Queue or multiprocessing.Queue), but can also be configured to be a [Zeromq](http://zeromq.org/) push/pull queue via the network as well.
 This is significantly faster than Python's multiprocessing.Queue and allows us to scale beyond one machine.
+For details, see the [Performance guide](Performance.md)

 # Testing

 Given the complexity and the reimplementation of a number of features during the version 3 refactor, we've also built out a number of test examples.
 We currently don't have test scripts built with assertions etc, but there are a series of configs and samples under the tests/ directory which should demonstrate and allow testing of basic functionality.
+Check out the ``tests`` directory in the project for a set of example configs and samples.
+You can execute a test config by doing:

+    python bin/eventgen.py tests/<some>/<test>.conf